Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 3. The benefit of the U.S./UK income tax treaty

-The U.S. and UK are party to three separate treaties/agreements around income taxestate and gift (inheritance) tax, and Social Security (State Pension in the UK) that are intended to help residents avoid double taxation and coordinate benefits.
+The U.S. and the UK are party to three separate treaties/agreements around income taxestate and gift (inheritance) tax and Social Security (State Pension in the UK) that are intended to help residents avoid double taxation and coordinate benefits.
 These treaties can be helpful in terms of determining first taxing authority and reducing double taxation.

 However, properly interpreting these treaties and correctly applying their provisions requires training and experience.
 Treaties don’t eliminate all complications that can result in double taxation.